-When your tattoo is done, you should be given instructions on how to care for the tattoo until it has healed.
+You should receive instructions on how to care for the tattoo until it has healed.
 These are the most common instructions:

 - Once complete, your artist should wrap your tattoo to keep it clean and prevent it from rubbing against your clothing or coming into contact with some other objects that could irritate the skin further or introduce germs.
 Your tattoo artist will tell you how long to keep the new art covered, which is usually about 24 hours.

-- Once the covering is removed, you should gently clean the tattoo with warm water and unscented soap.
+- Once you remove the covering, you should gently clean the tattoo with warm water and unscented soap.
 Always make sure you have washed your hands before touching your tattoo.
 Pat your skin dry with a clean towel you don’t share with someone else – do not rub.
 Rubbing may affect the tattoo and it may cause more irritation to the skin as well.
 You may want to apply some antibiotic ointment.

 - If any scabs form, do not pick at them.

-- Avoid going swimming, using a hot tub, or getting the tattoo wet other than with regular washing until the skin has healed.
+- Avoid swimming, using a hot tub, or getting the tattoo wet other than with regular washing.
+Wait until the skin has healed.

-- If you show any signs of infection (skin getting redder around the tattoo, redness spreading, increased pain, pus from the tattoo, fever), see your doctor or nurse practitioner right away, or go to an urgent care clinic.
+- If you show any signs of infection, see your doctor or nurse practitioner right away, or go to an urgent care clinic.
+Signs include skin getting redder around the tattoo, redness spreading, increased pain, pus from the tattoo, fever.

 As with tattoos, follow the after-care instructions for your particular piercing.
 Always wash your hands before handling your piercing.
 The instructions usually include:

-- If you have had an oral piercing, use a new soft bristle toothbrush to avoid introducing bacteria from an older brush into your piercings.
+- If you have had an oral piercing, use a new soft bristle toothbrush.
+This avoids introducing bacteria from an older brush into your piercings.
 The piercing also needs to be cleaned with an alcohol-free antiseptic mouthwash after you eat and before bed.
 Swish the mouthwash for 30 seconds to a minute.
 You can also rinse twice a day with a salt-water rinse, about a quarter of a teaspoon of table salt dissolved in a cup of warm water.
-After the piercing is healed, remember to take out the jewelry every night to clean it, to avoid plaque from building up.
+After the piercing heals remember to take out the jewelry every night to clean it.
+This prevents plaque from building up.

-- For skin piercings, the site should be cleaned a few times a day with a salt water solution or warm water and non-scented soap.
+- For skin piercings, clean the site a few times a day.
+Use a salt water solution or warm water and non-scented soap.
 Do not go swimming, use a hot tub, or expose your piercing to water other than to clean it until the skin has healed.
 Don’t remove the piercing until the skin has healed.*

 - For all piercings, it is important to not touch, twist, or fiddle with the jewelry as the hole heals.